kublasean/LightTriggerQt/README.md

 Windows Qt application for controlling DMX lights from a MIDI stream

 ## Attribution
+- Uses Qt for non-commercial use: https://www.qt.io/
-Populates fixtures using files from the Open Fixture Library: https://open-fixture-library.org/, repo: https://github.com/OpenLightingProject/open-fixture-library
+- Populates fixtures using files from the Open Fixture Library: https://open-fixture-library.org/
-Uses some Google Material Design Icons: https://github.com/google/material-design-icons
+- Uses some Google Material Design Icons: https://github.com/google/material-design-icons